 Google doesn’t rank content just because it’s well-written.
 It ranks content that matches what searchers actually want.

-At Search Atlas, we analyze it from two different angles:
+Keyword difficulty isn’t a one-size-fits-all metric.
+At Search Atlas, we analyze it from two different angles.
+The two angles are listed below.

-- Traditional Keyword Research Tools: Our Keyword Research tools look at Domain Rating (DR) from backlink profiles to estimate competition, using a classic approach.
+- Traditional Keyword Research Tools.
+Our Keyword Research tools look at Domain Rating (DR) from backlink profiles to estimate competition, using a classic approach.

 This approach has brought our clients the upper hand when it comes to keyword strategy.

-Plus, our Domain Power metric gives you a realistic view of your site’s competitive strength.
+Plus, our Domain Power metric gives you a realistic view of your competitive strength.
 It helps clients prioritize better, build a smarter content plan, and make the most of their resources.
 This is crucial for agencies that want to deliver real results.

 Keyword Difficulty: A Clearer Path with Search Atlas SEO AI Tools